nfsdebug/debugger/README.md

 Here is the protocole for the installation :

- - for the terminal version
+ - The termnal version required to launch `make`.
+The tool is launched with the command `./debug YourApp`;
- - The NCurses version is started with the command `bash configure`.
+ - The NCurses version is started with the command `bash configure.sh`.
 This will install  the thread-safe NCurses version, and to install the lib_vec tool from @gabrl.
 You need to install `libdwarf-dev` and `libunwind-ptrace`  as well.
 Hence, the application is started with `target/interface`.
 Yhe Help panel show you how to use the tool.
 You can enter for example `exec ./test`.
+Note that you should load the vec library with the command `export LD_LIBRARY_PATH=/home/YourUserName/debugger/ext/vec`.

+Note : The NCurses tool is experimental and its dehaviour depends on the plateform you use.